aimundo/GAMs-biomedical-research/README.md

 # Contact

-If you have questions or comments please contact Ariel Mundo (aimundo AT uark.edu)
+If you have questions or comments please contact Ariel Mundo (ariel.mundo.ortiz@umontreal.ca)